howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 4. You're then generating a JSON Web Token which is signed with an `APP_SECRET`.
 The information encoded in the token is the `id` of the newly created user.
 You still need to create and export this `APP_SECRET`, something we will cover soon.
 5. Finally, you return the `token` and the `user` in an object that adheres to the shape of the `AuthPayload` type that you just defined.

 You'll notice that your IDE raises a few errors right now, like the `APP_SECRET` import at the top.
 But these will get fixed soon.
 Now continue by adding the `login` mutation.
-To do this you don't need to call `extendType` again, you just add a `login` field alongside the existing `signup` field in the `definition(t)` call for Mutation.
+To do this you don't need to call `extendType` again, you just add a `login` field alongside the existing `signup` field in the `definition(t)` call for inside `AuthMutation`.

 <Instruction>